Central joins the gaming world in a big way with new Esports Center

 “The stereotype that gaming is just for guys came about because it’s been mostly an online thing and so you weren’t seeing women’s faces,” he says.
 “But as soon as you walk in the Esports Center there are a lot more women than you’d think, including about half our staff.
 And we want to be sure this room feels inclusive to everyone, women included.”

 The Esports Center now serves as a dedicated practice and game space for club teams and newly formed intercollegiate teams that participate in the Eastern College Athletic Conference inter-collegiate esports program, according to Streifel.
-The university is in the process of hiring a dedicated coach for ECAC competition and administration of the intercollegiate team will fall under SEPS.
+The university is in the process of hiring a dedicated coach for ECAC competition and administration of the intercollegiate team will fall under the School of EducationEPS.

 “We want to host regional competitions and get an intercollegiate circuit going, not unlike a varsity league with home games taking place in the Esports Center,” Streifel says.
 “We have a shoutcasting booth within the center, so when people are playing games we can record them and then live stream it out to whoever wants to watch it.